COVID-19 TRAVEL PROTOCOL IN PERU

-WHAT CLOTHES SHOULD I WEAR?
+WHAT CLOTHES SHOULD I BRING FOR THE RETREAT?

 It is advisable to bring:

-- T-shirts with long and short sleeves
+- T-shirts and some sweatshirts with long sleeves for the evenings

-- Sandals or flip flops
+- Sandals and/or flip flops

-- A few bathing suits and sarong
+- A few bathing suits and a sarong

-WHAT ELSE WOULD YOU RECOMMEND TO TAKE?
+WHAT ELSE WOULD YOU RECOMMEND TAKING?

 - A flashlight for ceremonies, preferably with red or blue light adjustment

-– Additional batteries
+- Additional batteries and/or a portable charger

-- A notebook to keep a diary and a pen
+- A notebook and a pen to keep a diary

 - Plastic bags with zip closure to protect objects that may be damaged by moisture (phone, camera, etc.)